WebMechanix/SimpleConsent/README.md

   }
 };
 ```

+> [!NOTE]
+> SimpleConsent will clean up the global scope after initialization.
+As such, your configuration object will not be available to other scripts on your page in the global scope.

 The above example will display a banner with the title "🍪 Notice" and use an "opt-out" consent model (meaning the default consent types are all enabled until the user disables them).